There are two kinds of small businesses thriving in today’s economy: e-commerce web stores and local businesses with a strong online presence.

 Finally, we come down to which strategies for local SEO you should focus your efforts and investment on – initially.

-Optimize Your GMB Profile
+Optimize Your GBP Profile

 Write a helpful and detailed description, mentioning your service area, product categories, and services.